Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- Cincinnati has entered 16 games this season as the underdog by +140 or more and is 7-9 in those contests.
+- Cincinnati has not won as an underdog of +185 or more on the moneyline this season in four such games.

-- The moneyline set for this matchup implies the Reds have a 41.7% chance of walking away with the win.
+- The Reds have an implied victory probability of 35.1% according to the moneyline set for this matchup.

-- Cincinnati and its opponents have gone over the total this season in 34 of its 61 opportunities.
+- Cincinnati and its opponents have hit the over in 35 of its 62 games with a total this season.

-- The Reds have an against the spread record of 6-5-0 in 11 games with a line this season.
+- The Reds are 6-5-0 against the spread in their 11 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!